 Right now I have never felt more like myself and the inner knowing of myself grows deeper all the time.

-I am the person to guide you to your edges and transcnd them because this has been my path.
+I am the person to guide you to your edges, to transcnd them, and to become an embodied masculine presence because this has been my path.

 I ended up living in a prison built by my own edges for 40 years.
 I was always hoping the next girlfriend, job, bottle of booze, or geographic move would save me.

-It wasn’t until I started trusting myself that I actually started saving myself, and truly living my life as an embodied divine masculine.
+It wasn’t until I started trusting myself that I actually started saving myself, and truly living my life as an embodied masculine presnce.

 My edges stopped being my prison when I stopped looking away from them.